Feathered Serpent: Description

 While the feathered serpent has been a common theme in different Mesoamerican works, it is frequently and most commonly reflected in the architecture of Mesoamerican culture.
 Some common techniques used to incorporate imagery of the Feathered Serpent into this architecture is relief carving, which involves “a sculpture with figures that protrude from a background while still being attached to it” and normally combined with tenoned heads, which are large pieces of stone carved but have a peg of sorts to insert them into the wall area, adding more depth and details to the architecture.
 Other Mesoamerican structures, such as the ones in Tula, the capital of the later Toltecs (950–1150 AD), also featured profiles of feathered serpents.

 The Aztec feathered serpent deity known as Quetzalcoatl is known from several Aztec codices, such as the Florentine codex, as well as from the records of the Spanish conquistadors.
-Quetzalcoatl was known as the deity of wind and rain, bringer of knowledge, the inventor of books, and associated with the planet Venus.
+Quetzalcoatl was known as the deity of wind and rain, the bringer of knowledge, the inventor of books, and associated with the planet Venus.

+Feathered serpent columns at the Temple of the Warriors in Chichen Itza.
+This style of column is associated with the Toltecs and is representative of the Central Mexican influence on the Maya city.

-The corresponding Mayan god Kukulkan was rare in the Classic era Maya civilization.
+The corresponding Maya god Kukulkan was rare in the Classic era Maya civilization.
 However, in the Popol Vuh, the K'iche' feathered serpent god Tepeu Q'uq'umatz is the creator of the cosmos.

 Along with the feathered serpent deity, several other serpent gods existed in the pantheon of Mesoamerican gods with similar traits, all of which had an important role in the cultural development of Mesoamerican cultures.
 The evidence of the importance of these deities to Mesoamerican culture lies in the architecture left from these civilizations and the rituals surrounding them.